delucis/astro-embed/README.md

 This is an Astro Community project.
 That means YOU!

 - 🛠 Want to build a missing component?
-Do it!
+[We have a guide for that.](CONTRIBUTING.md)

 - 🐛 Found a bug?
 Open a [new issue](https://github.com/astro-community/astro-embed/issues/new/choose) to let us know.